anushaihalapathirana/PWP/README.md

 # Setup and run client

-Client written in React JS
+Client written in React JS.
+Install Node and react (Tutorial - https://www.codecademy.com/article/react-setup-i)

 use below commands to setup react and run client